Questions? Request More Information

 The following requirements must be met prior to the conclusion of the third (3rd) attempted University of Arizona Global Campus course in a degree seeking program.
 To start the fourth (4th) course, you must complete all the requirements subsequently outlined and must meet all admissions requirements applicable to your specific degree program.
 If you do not complete all requirements, you will not be fully admitted and will be withdrawn from the program.

-- Submission of an official transcript from the regionally accredited or approved nationally accredited institution that awarded the master’s degree indicating a minimum GPA of 3.0 or an official transcript from a regionally or approved nationally accredited institution that awarded a doctoral degree, with a degree conferral date prior to the start of the first course at the University of Arizona Global Campus.
+- Submission of an official transcript from the approved accredited institution that awarded the master’s degree indicating a minimum GPA of 3.0 or an official transcript from an approved accredited institution that awarded a doctoral degree, with a degree conferral date prior to the start of the first course at the University of Arizona Global Campus.

-Transfer up to 30 graduate-level semester credits from a regionally or approved nationally accredited college or university.* Call now for more information at 866.711.1700.
+Transfer up to 30 graduate-level semester credits from an approved accredited college or university.* Call now for more information at 866.711.1700.

 * The transferability of credits is subject to the University of Arizona Global Campus transfer credit policies and requires the submission of official transcripts.
 The official transcripts will be evaluated to determine the credits that will officially apply toward a UAGC degree program.